Zeropathic/SaveWeapon/README.md

 # Changelog

+**Version 0.05**
+ - Fixed a bug that prevented accessories from being saved or loaded

 **Version 0.04**
  - "Mark as favorite" status of created items will now be remembered by the mod and applied to loaded items
  - To support the favorite functionality, some changes have been made to the way the mod saves items